 - - Standing inside your house whilst your witnesses stand outside, watching you sign, and passing the Will through the letterbox and watching through the window as the witnesses sign, with the Will passed back through the letterbox.

-- - Getting neighbours to witness and sign the Will from the safety of their own gardens (provided that you and each witness can see each other sign the Will);
+- - Getting neighbours to witness and sign the Will from the safety of their own garden (provided that you and each witness can see each other sign the Will);

-- - Keeping on opposite sides of the same room, if it is a large room, whilst ensuring the safety of doing this depends on its size and the vulnerability of the individuals involved.
+- - Keeping on opposite sides of the same room, if it is a large room, whilst ensuring the safety of others in the room.

-We have seen a surge in demand for advice on how to witness wills.
-The following are our recommended options for Will signing that take account of the Public Health England two metre social distancing guidelines:-
+The following are our recommended options for Will signing and witnessimg that takes into account the Public Health England two metre social distancing guidelines:-

-To ensure the well-being of all involved, it is best to use separate pens and ideally use gloves and hand sanitisers where possible.
+To ensure the well-being of all involved, it is best to use separate pens and ideally use gloves and hand sanitisers if possible.

-COVID-19 has changed the world in a completely unprecedented way, but this should not stop you preparing your Will and ensuring it is properly executed – it is after all essential for people to have a Will to ensure that their wishes are carried out.
+COVID-19 has changed the world in an unprecedented way, but this should not stop you writing your Will and ensuring that it is properly executed – it is after all essential for people to have a Will to ensure that their wishes are carried out.

-The coronavirus outbreak has sparked a dramatic rise in people making Wills, and we have seen a 350 per cent increase in demand for our Wills since the lockdown was announced, as people seek to put their affairs in order.
+The coronavirus outbreak in 2020 sparked a dramatic rise in people making Wills, and we have seen a marked increase in demand for our Wills as people seek to put their affairs in order.
 The pandemic showed that people wanted to write their Wills online.

-We are very much open for business, and following all necessary precautions for the health and safety of our staff.
-We are working seven days a week, and are available to answer any queries by email or phone.
+We were open for business throughout lockdown, and we followed all necessary precautions for the health and safety of our staff.
+We worked seven days a week, and were available to answer any queries by email or phone.
 We did not do house visits, so there was never any direct contact with others.

-One day in the future electronic signatures and/or video witnessing may be appropriate, but not for the time being.
+One day in the future electronic signatures and/or video witnessing may well be appropriate.
 Any changes need to be thought through and discussed carefully, as it will be hard to simply overturn almost 200 years of legal precedent.
 Also, after a temporary change, due to emergency legislation, it will be difficult to argue we should go back to the Victorian era.
 We should always remember the devastating consequences of Coronavirus, and remember to stay safe, and stay protected.